1946 Alabama Crimson Tide football team

 The 1946 Alabama Crimson Tide football team (variously "Alabama", "UA" or "Bama") represented the University of Alabama in the 1946 college football season.
 It was the Crimson Tide's 52nd overall and 13th season as a member of the Southeastern Conference (SEC).
-The team was led by head coach Frank Thomas, in his 15th year, and played their home games at Denny Stadium in Tuscaloosa, Legion Field in Birmingham and at the Cramton Bowl in Montgomery.
+The team was led by head coach Frank Thomas, in his 15th and final year, and played their home games at Denny Stadium in Tuscaloosa, Legion Field in Birmingham and at the Cramton Bowl in Montgomery.
 They finished with a record of seven wins and four losses (7–4 overall, 4–3 in the SEC).